ZoeLeBlanc/zoeleblanc.github.io/author-zoe.md

 * The relationship(s) between local, national, and international
 * The potential for technology to augment historical research

-These are all I can think of the moment, but there's a whole host of questions that I like to spend my day chewing on.
+These are all I can think of at the moment, but there's many more questions that I like to spend my day stewing over.

 At the moment, I'm a Canadian expat who is lucky enough to call Nashville, TN home while I complete my doctorate in history at Vanderbilt Univeristy.
 I'm not a huge country music fan, but I've learned to appreciate good musicians - especially if they know how to rock on a banjo.
 I'm a big fan of public radio and broadcasting, and love trying new software and hardware (my home desk has been dubbed the tech graveyard).